Not Quite Write Prize Frequently Asked Questions

 We nevertheless encourage you to honour your own creative expression and challenge these biases.
 It is worth noting that well-executed non-traditional pieces have placed highly in previous rounds of the competition.

-Your Entry Ticket entitles you to a single entry to the current round of the Not Quite Write Prize.
-If you wish to enter more than once, you will need to purchase multiple tickets linked to different email addresses.
-Honestly?
-You are better off putting your effort into telling the best story possible.
+If you wish to enter more than once, you will need to purchase separate tickets linked to different email addresses.

 Yes.
 Provided the “someone else” is another human being (or human beings) and not A.I., we welcome you to submit a joint entry.
 You will need to choose one person to be the main contact and recipient of any prize money, however you may enter all authors’ names in the Pen Name field.
 You should only submit the entry once.

 We encourage you to share your entry privately with others during the competition window for the purpose of giving and receiving feedback (also known as “beta reading”).
-This includes sharing on the Not Quite Write Forum.
+This includes sharing on the Not Quite Write Community.

 You may not publish or discuss any part of your entry (including the title, extracts or key themes) on any public platform until after the final results are announced.
 This is to ensure that we are not able to identify your entry.